$50 early registration through July 31

 10K/15K/Half ($125) or 5K ($70) Sept.
 1-23

-T-shirts will be offered to the first 100 pre-registered runners in the Half Marathon.
+T-shirts will be offered to all pre-registered runners in the Half Marathon.

 Refund Policy: There will no refunds and/or no transfers of your registration or bib to any other person.
 Entry fees collected are used to develop and produce the event, starting well in advance of the race date--including course preparation, race supplies, permits, and administration.